 Autódromo de Yucatán has a big list of racing events, from bikes, dragsters, quarter mile and much more.

 Tsunami is the biggest anime convention in Merida.
-This is mostly a family event, so if you plan on a risky cosplay, better contact the staff about it beforehand.
+Note that this is mostly a family event, so if you plan on a risky cosplay, better contact the staff about it beforehand.

 That's it! if you have any doubt, a suggestion or want to contribute, please make a new thread at /r/yucatan !!